tldr-pages/tldr/pages/common/git-commit.md

 > Commit files to the repository.

-- Commit staged files to the repository with comment:
+- Commit staged files to the repository with a message:

 `git commit -m {{message}}`